sck1111/sjtu-Advanced-Neural-Networks-Assignment/README.md

 Description

-This project evaluates several deep generative models on the CIFAR-10 dataset and a new dataset from Kaggle called "COVID-19 Image Data Collection".
+This project evaluates several deep generative models on the traditional and novel dataset and a new dataset.
 The models include DCGAN, VAE, and WGAN-GP.
 The evaluation focuses on the effectiveness, efficiency, and reliability of the models using metrics like FID, PSNR, SSIM, and training time.

 Step 1: Dataset Acquisition

 We first use the Kaggle website to find a suitable dataset.
-For this example, let's choose a recent dataset from the healthcare domain, such as "Breast Cancer Wisconsin (Diagnostic) Data Set".
+For this example, let's choose a recent dataset from the healthcare domain, such as "Breast Cancer Wisconsin (Diagnostic) Data Set" and "COVID-19 Image Data Collection".

 Other Datasets:

-CIFAR-10: CIFAR-10 Dataset

-COVID-19 Radiography: COVID-19 Image Data Collection
+CIFAR-10 Dataset, MNIST Dataset, CelebA Dataset, FFHQ(Flickr-Faces-HQ), LSUN

 You can download the dataset from the following URL: